phenopackets/phenopacket-schema/docs/variant.rst

 with many  optional fields where at most one field will be set at the same time.
 Variant messages contain an allele and the zygosity of the allele.

 Alleles can be listed using HGVS, VCF, SPDI or ISCN notation.

-The GA4GH Variant Representation specification are under review at the same time as Phenopackets, and we expect that this representation will be included in future version of Phenopackets.
+The phenopacket schema will implement the `GA4GH Variation Representation Specification  <https://github.com/ga4gh/vr-spec>`_ once that is mature.
+The VR-Spec will be the recommended option in some settings.

 - See: https://vr-spec.readthedocs.io/en/1.0rc/
 - See: https://github.com/ga4gh-beacon/specification/blob/master/beacon.yaml